 What is Pulled Pork?

 A staple wherever barbecue is served, pulled pork starts as a (usually) bone in pork butt (or shoulder), that’s given a dry rub before being smoked low and slow until it’s fall apart tender.

 It can be done indoors as well atop a stove in a Dutch oven, inside a traditional oven, or in a very large slow cooker.
-Though of course on this site, we recommend using your BBQ with few chunks of smoking wood to elevate the flavor to something incredible that you cannot recreate cooking indoors.
+Though of course on this site, we recommend using your BBQ with few chunks of smoking wood for pulled pork, to elevate the flavor to something incredible that you cannot recreate cooking indoors.